hapiel/jugglinglab/README.md

+This fork is being used to try out various changes to juggling lab in order to allow body throws (like backcrosses) and body contact (like foot catches).

+For more information, see danielsimu.nl/research/

 # Juggling Lab juggling animator

 Juggling Lab is an open-source application for creating and animating juggling patterns.
 Its main goals are to help people learn juggling patterns, and to assist with inventing new ones.